thomasloven/hass-plejd/README.md

 The integration will fetch the device list and - most importantly - the cryptographic keys for the BLE communication from the Plejd cloud at launch.
 After that initial download, no communication is made with the cloud.
 All controll is local over bluetooth.

+## BLE meshing

+Plejd works by creating a Bluetooth BLE mesh between all your devices.

+Each device can make two consecutive Bluetooth connections - one to the mesh itself and one to a controlling device such as Home Assistant or the Plejd phone app.
+That means if you only have one Plejd device, you cannot controll it through Home Assistant and the App at the same time.

+It also means that Home Assistant is connecting into the mesh through a single device - I call this the "Gateway".

+On rare occasions, a device may somehow lose the ability to form two connections.
+That means if this device is the Gateway you cannot controll any other devices in the mesh.
+If that happens, you can disallow a device from becomming the Gateway in the device settings.

+I don't know why this happens or how to fix it, but a factory reset may or may not work.

 ## Debug logging

 There are some loggers which may be useful for troubleshooting.
 They are used by adding the following to your `configuration.yaml` (pick the `pyplejd.` ones which are relevant to you):